ludocode/mpack/docs/features.md

 *Automatic compound size* means not having to specify the number of elements or bytes in an element up-front, instead determining it automatically when the element is closed.

-*Incremental parsing* means being able to parse one basic MessagePack element at a time (either imperatively or with a SAX-style callback) with no per-element memory usage.

-*Incremental type helpers* means helper functions for an incremental parser that can check the expected type of an element.
+*Typed read helpers* means helper functions for a parser that can check the expected type of an element and return its value in that type.
+For example `cmp_read_int()` in CMP or `mpack_expect_u32()` in MPack.

-*Incremental range/match helpers* means helper functions for an incremental parser that can check not only the expected type of an element, but also enforce an allowed range or exact match on a given value.
+*Range/match read helpers* means helper functions for a parser that can check not only the expected type of an element, but also enforce an allowed range or exact match on a given value.

 *Peeking the next element* means being able to view the next element during incremental parsing without popping it from the data buffer.